 This line of thinking turned into Essama founding The Dream Lab, powered by Teach for America Houston.

-"The Dream Lab.
-The lab is a set of immersive spaces where students leverage their imagination and creativity to innovate and solve problems affecting their communities.
+"The Dream Lab is a set of immersive design spaces where young people leverage their imagination and creativity to innovate and solve problems within their community," she explains.

 Last month, the new concept rolled out to high school students in partnership with DivInc Houston, a nonprofit focused on social and economic equity in entrepreneurship, and 21 ninth graders spent the day at the Ion for a mini-innovation accelerator and design showcase.